Gustav Klimt: Golden phase and critical success

-From 1900 Gustav Klimt became famous above all as a "painter of women".
-He created about one large-format portrait of a woman per year, in which he applied the principles of Art Nouveau - flatness, decoration, and gold leaf application.
+From 1900, Gustav Klimt became famous above all as a "painter of women".
+He created about one large-format portrait of a woman per year, in which he applied the principles of Art Nouveau—flatness, decoration, and gold leaf application.
 At the same time, he devoted himself to allegories and Old Testament heroines, which he transformed, however, into dangerous "femmes fatales".
 Eros, sexuality and femininity were variously interpreted by him as alluring danger.
 Life, love, and death can be determined as the important themes of Klimt's work.
-During the early years of the Secessionist Movement, Klimt began incorporating gold leaf into his paintings, a development that would come to define the start of his so-called "Golden Phase".
+During the early years of the Secessionist movement, Klimt began incorporating gold leaf into his paintings, a development that would come to define the start of his so-called "Golden Phase".
 Pallas Athena (1898) is often considered to be the earliest piece from this period, with Judith I (1901) being another notable early example.
-The most iconic works of this period include Portrait of Adele Bloch-Bauer I (1907), The Kiss (1907–08) and the Stoclet Frieze (1905–1911).
+The most iconic works of this period include Portrait of Adele Bloch-Bauer I (1907), The Kiss (1907–08), and the Stoclet Frieze (1905–1911).
 Klimt's golden phase was marked by positive critical reaction and financial success.

 Klimt travelled all over Europe, mainly to present his works on the occasion of international exhibitions, but trips to Venice and Ravenna, both famous for their beautiful mosaics, most likely inspired his gold technique and his Byzantine imagery.
 In 1904, he collaborated with other artists on the lavish Stoclet Palace, the home of a wealthy Belgian industrialist that was one of the grandest monuments of the Art Nouveau age.
 Klimt's contributions to the dining room, including both Fulfillment and Expectation, were some of his finest decorative works, and as he publicly stated, "probably the ultimate stage of my development of ornament."

 In 1905, Klimt painted The Three Ages of Woman, depicting the cycle of life.
-He created a painted portrait of Margarete Wittgenstein, Ludwig Wittgenstein's sister, on the occasion of her marriage.
+He painted a portrait of Margarete Wittgenstein, Ludwig Wittgenstein's sister, on the occasion of her marriage.
 Then, between 1907 and 1909, Klimt painted five canvases of society women wrapped in fur.
 His apparent love of costume is expressed in the many photographs of Flöge modelling clothing he had designed.